 - MVPs and proof-of-concept applications

-App Development Cost Breakdown: Native vs. Cross-Platform
+App Development: Native vs. Cross-Platform Cost Breakdown

-Knowing the difference in cost between native and cross-platform app development is the key to smart investment.
 Let me break it down for you to decide which path is the most cost-effective for your app.

 Cost Component | Native App (iOS + Android) | Cross-Platform App |